 Thermal Stress & Wet Environments

 - Suspended Film has been preferentially specified in the harshest of municipal, institutional and residential swimming-pool environments for more than two decades.
 One very demanding project was the University of Colorado’s Recreation Center that maintained at 85˚F and approximate rh of 70%.
-By replacing their 22’ high curtainwall with Alpen HPP, the University of Colorado has benefited from virtually condensation free, near constant glass temperatures resulting in a reduction of heating loads for 30 years.
+By replacing their 22’ high curtainwall with Alpen, the University of Colorado has benefited from virtually condensation free, near constant glass temperatures resulting in a reduction of heating loads for 30 years.

 Suspended Film over the Years